iKenndac/Blog/source/_posts/2009-10-08-core-data-undo-and-files.markdown

 Clarus can store photos and other resources in documents, and achieves this by using a document bundle.
-A class, called KNBundledDocumentResourceManager, manages what's going on:
+A class, called `KNBundledDocumentResourceManager`, manages what's going on:

 -   When you first add a resource to a document, the file you add is copied into what's internally known as the *transient resources*